Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Numerical Implementation and Experiments

-\begin{itemize}[leftmargin=*] \item \define{GD} denotes minimizing (\ref{eqn:discretedis}) with a random initalization and the Adam optimizer.
-Since this may be sensitive to the initialization, we run 10 trials and report the min and max distortion. \item \define{t-SNE}~\cite{van2008visualizing} was used to embed the MNIST datasets into $\mathbb{R}^2$ and the Cities dataset into $\mathbb{R}^3$. \item \define{PCA} was used to project the MNIST datasets onto $\mathbb{R}^2$. \item \define{MDS} was used to embed the MNIST datasets into $\mathbb{R}^2$ and the Cities dataset into $\mathbb{R}^3$. \item \define{CC} is the circular coordinate method introduced in~\cite{de2009persistent}, which constructs a map from a finite metric space $X$ to $S^1$ using persistent cohomology.
+In order to demonstrate the performance of SRGW+GD when the target space is non-Euclidean, we artifically introduce non-linear structure into the MNIST datasets.
+We apply a random rotation between $0^{\circ}$ and $360^{\circ}$ to each image in each MNIST dataset (filling gaps with black pixels) to create new datasets R-MNIST0 to R-MNIST9.
+We embed these datasets into $\mathbb{R}^2$ using t-SNE, PCA, SMACOF MDS and SRGW+GD.
+We also embed each dataset into a circle of unknown radius using SRGW+GD and the following comparison methods: \begin{itemize}[leftmargin=*] \item \define{GD} denotes minimizing (\ref{eqn:discretedis}) with a random initalization and the Adam optimizer.
+We use 10 random initializations and report the min and max distortion over all trials. \item \define{CC} is the circular coordinate method introduced in~\cite{de2009persistent}, which constructs a map from a finite metric space $X$ to $S^1$ using persistent cohomology.
 We used the density-robust version introduced in~\cite{paik2023circular}.
-Since the method only produces circular coordinates and not a radius, we estimate the radius as $\max_{x,y \in X} d(x,y)/\pi$.
-We apply this method to the MNIST datasets only. \end{itemize}
+Since the method only produces circular coordinates and not a radius, we estimate the radius as $\max_{x,y \in X} d(x,y)/\pi$. \end{itemize}

-For the MNIST datasets, MDS has the lowest distortion, followed by SRGW+GD.
-The target of the MDS embedding ($\mathbb{R}^2$) has one more dimension than that of SRGW+GD (a circle), so it is not surprising that MDS is able to preserve more of the variation in the dataset and thereby reduce the distortion.
-SRGW+GD has lower distortion than PCA (despite the PCA embedding being two-dimensional), cohomological coordinates and GD (except for some MNIST 1 trials where they are more or less equal). t-SNE is not aimed at reducing metric distortion, and so is not a fair comparison; we provide the distortion values for completeness.

-For the Cities dataset, SRGW+GD achieves the lowest distortion by a large margin.
-Figure \ref{fig:earth} shows the SRGW+GD embedding of this dataset.
-The embedding is almost isometric; the pairwise distances between the embedded points never differ by more than $14$ kilometers from the true distance.
-The GD method did not converge for some trials; we report only the range of distortions for those that did.
+Distortion values are contained in Table~\ref{tab:distortiontable}.\footnote{While t-SNE does not aim to reduce distortion and thus is not a fair comparison, it is a helpful contrast for the qualitative behavior of SRGW+GD; we include distortion values for completeness} For embeddings into $\mathbb{R}^2$, we again find that SRGW+GD and SMACOF MDS have similar distortion values, all significantly lower than PCA.
+SRGW+GD achieves higher distortion on $S^1$ than on $\mathbb{R}^2$ (since the target space has one less dimension and thus captures less variation), but still achieves a lower distortion on $S^1$ than PCA achieves on $\mathbb{R}^2$.
+SRGW+GD achieves a significantly lower distortion on $S^1$ than CC does, and lower distortion than GD in all cases except for some trials on R-MNIST1.